Dismantling Diet Culture

 IgG food allergy/intolerance testing

-Recommending gluten elimination without appropriate testing
+Recommending gluten removal without appropriate testing

 Diet Culture Moralises Food & Bodies

 Moralising food means attaching value judgements to eating.
-Rather than seeing food as neutral; for fuel, nourishment, or enjoyment; diet culture frames eating as a reflection of character, discipline, and morality.
+Rather than seeing food as neutral, for fuel, nourishment, or enjoyment.
+Diet culture frames eating as a reflection of character, discipline, and morality.

 Food is then no longer for hunger, satisfaction, enjoyment, or health; it becomes tied to self-worth.
 This fuels rigid rules and fear, making flexibility around food and eating feel unsafe or “wrong”.